usnistgov/dioptra/docs/source/explanation/usage-modes.rst

 Graphical User Interface (GUI)
 ------------------------------

-The GUI is a web-based application built using the `Quasar Framework (VueJS) <https://quasar.dev>`__.
-It is designed for interactive exploration and provides a user-friendly way to manage the testbed.
+The GUI is designed for interactive exploration and provides a user-friendly way to manage the test plaform.

 * **Access**: Once the Docker containers are running, the GUI is accessible at the port registered during the Cruft templating process (default: ``http://localhost:5173/``).
   Within any modern web browser, enter the registered port in the address bar and the login screen should appear.